-FECD is characterized by degeneration of corneal endothelial cells (CECs) and progressive loss of vision.
-Typically, the disease manifests after age 40 and can be detected through routine eye exams.
+FECD is a genetic eye disease characterized by bilateral degeneration of corneal endothelial cells (CECs) and progressive loss of vision.
+Typically, the disease manifests after age 40 and can be detected through routine eye exam.
 As individuals age, CECs become dysfunctional and degenerate and eventually fluid accumulates in the cornea (corneal edema).
-As disease progresses, FECD leads to reduced visual acuity, reduced contrast sensitivity, an increase in glare, and can eventually lead to corneal blindness.
+As disease progresses, FECD leads to reduced visual acuity, reduced contrast sensitivity, glare, and can eventually lead to corneal blindness.
 Other symptoms include pain and grittiness in the eye.

-This eye disease affects millions of people worldwide.
-Approximately 60-80% of FECD cases are caused by CTG nucleotide repeat expansions in the TCF4 gene, which is transcribed into pathogenic TCF4 RNA that forms nuclear foci and sequesters splicing proteins, leading to transcript mis-splicing (spliceopathy) and loss of CECs.
+This genetic eye disease affects millions of people worldwide.
+Over 70% of FECD cases are caused by CTG nucleotide repeat expansions in the TCF4 gene, which is transcribed into pathogenic TCF4 RNA that forms nuclear foci and sequesters splicing proteins, leading to transcript mis-splicing (spliceopathy) and loss of CECs.
 CECs harbor the longest known TCF4 repeat expansions in the body, potentially explaining why the cornea is the only affected tissue.
 There is currently no effective therapeutic intervention that addresses the root cause of the disease.
-Various modalities of keratoplasty, including corneal transplantation, constitute the only treatment option to correct FECD.
+Various modalities of keratoplasty, including corneal transplantation, constitute the only treatment option to correct advanced FECD.

-Our FECD program leverages our expertise in designing GeneTAC $^{\otimes}$ small molecules to address the underlying cause of the disease.
-FECD GeneTAC $^{\otimes}$ molecules we designed have been shown to markedly reduce nuclear foci and improve spliceopathy in FECD CEC cultures derived from the corneal tissue of donors who underwent corneal transplant.
+Our FECD program leverages our expertise in designing GeneTACTM small molecules to address the underlying cause of the disease.
+FECD GeneTACTM molecules we designed have been shown to markedly reduce nuclear foci and improve spliceopathy in FECD CEC cultures derived from the corneal tissue of donors who ultimately underwent corneal transplant.

 In December 2022, we nominated DT-168 as a development candidate for FECD.
-DT-168 is a GeneTAC® small molecule designed to target the CTG repeats in the TCF4 gene and selectively dial down transcription of the expansion-containing allele while preserving the expression of wild-type TCF4.
+DT-168 is a GeneTACTM small molecule designed to target the CTG repeats in the TCF4 gene and selectively dial down transcription of the expansion-containing allele while preserving the expression of wild-type TCF4.
 DT-168 is currently the only therapeutic development program designed to address the genetic root cause of FECD while benefiting from the favorable development advantages of small molecules, including that it is designed to be applied as an eye drop.
-We have completed dosing in a Phase 1 clinical trial in normal healthy volunteers to evaluate the safety of DT-168 and plan to provide results in the first half of 2025.
-In addition, DT-168 has been evaluated in chronic toxicity studies of up to nine months in duration.
-We are currently conducting an observational study in FECD to confirm disease characteristics and evaluate deterioration in the context of running a trial and to identify characteristics of FECD patients at risk of more rapid disease progression.
-We have achieved our enrollment goal for the observational study by recruiting and completing baseline assessments on approximately 250 FECD patients.
-Based on the baseline characteristics data, we have chosen approximately 100 patients for future follow-up visits.
-This will inform our clinical development efforts and we believe it could potentially increase the probability of DT-168 programmatic success.
+We submitted an IND for DT-168 in late 2023 and have received FDA clearance.
+We expect to initiate Phase 1 development for DT-168 in 2024.

-In preclinical studies performed using collected corneal tissue explanted from FECD patients who had undergone keratoplasty, when CECs that contained toxic nuclear TCF4 RNA were treated with DT-168, we observed reduction of pathogenic nuclear foci, and the potency of foci reduction was shown to improve with longer treatment duration.
-After six days of treatment, DT-168 reduced toxic nuclear foci with a potency of approximately 24 nM, and after 14 days of treatment, DT-168 reduced toxic nuclear foci with a potency of approximately 4 nM (Figure 9).
+In preclinical studies, when FECD patient CECs that contained toxic nuclear TCF4 RNA were treated with DT-168, our FECD drug candidate, we observed reduction of pathogenic nuclear foci, and the potency of foci reduction was shown to improve with longer treatment duration.
+After 6 days of treatment, DT-168 reduced toxic nuclear foci with a potency of approximately 24 nM, and after 14 days of treatment, DT-168 reduced toxic nuclear foci with a potency of approximately 4 nM (Figure 9).